MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 filesystem and registry locations.
 Changes to virtualized file and registry locations don't persist outside of the application sandbox.

-This sandbox all blocks any changes to the application's root folder.
+This sandbox blocks all changes to the application's root folder.
 Any system-level configuration settings stored in `$PSHOME` can't be modified.
 This includes the WSMAN configuration.
 This prevents remote sessions from connecting to Store-based installs of PowerShell.
 User-level configurations and SSH remoting are supported.